mpfdavis/outputcache/README.md

 ## Headers

-- Will add 'X-Output-Cache' to the response headers with a ms (miss) or ht (hit) value
+- Will add 'X-Output-Cache' to the response headers with a ms (miss) or ht +ttl (hit) value
 - Will honour headers and status codes assigned to the original response, including for redirects

 ## Cache skip